Could a mutant enzyme solve the planet's plastic problem?

 Professor McGeehan said: "(To improve the enzyme) was a bit of a shock and while it is a modest improvement – 20% better – that is not the point.

 "It’s incredible because [the research] tells us that the enzyme is not yet optimised.
-It gives us scope to use all the technology used in other enzyme development for years and years and make a super-fast enzyme.
+It gives us scope to use all the technology used in other enzyme development and make a super-fast enzyme.

 "(PET) is incredibly resistant to degradation.
 It's one of these wonder materials that's been made a little bit too well.